antonycourtney/tabli/src/NOTES.md

     right now when re-opening a saved window.

 -   Need to update selected tab index back to 0 when searchStr changes from non-empty to empty...

+\*\*\*\* - Bug in SimpleImg exposed by DnD: It looks like dragging within a window will mess up favicon images.
+( Was due to bad key handling... )

+New, annoying issue with rbd: Annoying flash at drop.
+A new idea to pursue: What if we need to do the state update synchronously in onDragEnd?
+Or at least...sooner?
+Like before we actually move the tab items?
+Like: What if we skip actually moving the tabs for now, and just worry about the state?

+Sequence of events we see when moving a tab:
+Chrome Event: tabs.onDetached: 1042 {oldPosition: 3, oldWindowId: 689}
+(We attempt to close it, but its already gone...)
+Chrome Event: tabs.onAttached: 1042 {newPosition: 5, newWindowId: 858}
+Chrome Event: tabs.onCreated: {...id: 1042, ...} // Not real!
+Comes from onAttached handler!

+Let's check how we're handling these:
+onDetached: Let's make sure handling it like closed only operates on source window: onAttached --> onCreated: This seems risky, particularly with the optimistic UI update.

+Problem 1:

+-   tabWindowUtils.closeTab will bail out when it doesn't find the detached tab in the original tabWindow.
+    This won't work when we move a saved tab!

+I am seeing some strange behavior where fairly frequently dragging a tab to a new window results in a duplicate in the target briefly (and then is corrected).
+Theory is that this is the result of calling onCreated to handle onAttached....

+handled by getting tab details and then passing state.handleTabCreated: which just calls tabWindowUtils.createTab:

+...turned out we could end up duplicating tabs in mergeTabWindowTabItems.
+Fixed, by filtering out dupes after we've split open from saved, before merging.

+TODO:

+-   fix handling of onDetached for saved tab items.
+Need to deal with both moves initiated from within Tabli and reacting to dragging of tabs outside of Tabli.